zeroseven/transform-swf/doc/README.txt

 Transform SWF is made available under the terms of the Berkeley Software Distribution (BSD) license.
 This allow you complete freedom to use and distribute the code in source and/or binary form as long as you respect the original copyright.
-Please see the LiCENCE.txt file for exact terms.
+Please see the LICENCE.txt file for exact terms.

 -----------------
   Contributions